 QD color filters have the potential to offer some great benefits beyond what QD films can provide.
 These benefits include (in no particular order):

-- Brighter/more efficient – Light conversion (blue to red/green) happens after the liquid crystal layer and other optical films.
-This can bring huge improvements in efficiency and brightness (see table to the right from Nanosys)
+• Brighter/more efficient – Light conversion (blue to red/green) happens after the liquid crystal layer and other optical films.
+This can bring huge improvements in efficiency and brightness (see the table to the right from Nanosys)

-- Lower light flux and temperature – Further from LED source and after the liquid crystal and polarizers means it’s a less harsh environment for the QDs to withstand.
+• Lower light flux and temperature – Further from the LED source and after the liquid crystal and polarizers means it’s a less harsh environment for the QDs to withstand.

 No new technology comes easy, and QD color filters are no exception.
 The technical challenges associated with this technology are very different than the challenges required to implement QD films.
 Scientists have been working on overcoming these hurdles, many of which have seen significant progress recently.

-- Polarizer redesign – Due to the fact that QDs depolarize light, the 2nd polarizer must move before QDs in the optical path (in cell).
-According to Samsung this is a problem that is solved on the R&D scale but still needs to be scaled to manufacturing.
+• Polarizer redesign – Due to the fact that QDs depolarize light, the 2nd polarizer must move before QDs in the optical path (in the cell).
+According to Samsung, this is a problem that is solved on the R&D scale but still needs to be scaled to manufacturing.
 Other display makers are likely working to accomplish the same thing.

-- Air processing – The deposition and patterning process for color filters will require QDs to be stable in air.
-This is no small feat, as the processing requirements for photoresist patterning include multiple UV-curing, developer washes, and high temperature baking steps.
+• Air processing – The deposition and patterning process for color filters will require QDs to be stable in the air.
+This is no small feat, as the processing requirements for photoresist patterning include multiple UV-curing, developer washes, and high-temperature baking steps.

-- Efficiency/reabsorption – Due to the extremely high concentrations required for this application, reabsorption of emitted photons is a problem.
-QD concentrations too low will allow blue light to leak through resulting in reduced color gamut.
+• Efficiency/reabsorption – Due to the extremely high concentrations required for this application, reabsorption of emitted photons is a problem.
+QD concentrations too low will allow blue light to leak through resulting in the reduced color gamut.
 QD concentrations too high will result in poor device efficiency.
-The following plots from Nanoco do a great job explaining this difficult trade off.
+The following plots from Nanoco do a great job explaining this difficult trade-off.
 As the %Abs of blue light increases, the QD efficiency (EQE) drops off dramatically.
 This is due to the significant overlap between the QD absorption (blue trace) and emission (green trace).